butterr12/honesty-store/README.md

 Located on the **second floor of the UP Alumni Engineers Centennial Hall**, this self-service mini-store lets you grab snacks, drinks, and maybe a bit of existential guilt if you “forget” to pay.
 As one of my initiatives as a UP Diliman Computer Science Representative, this store operates on an honesty-based system, where students take what they need and leave the correct payment.

 ## 🤪 The Website
-Because running a small store wasn’t chaotic enough, I built a **website** for it—packed with:
+Because running a small store wasn’t chaotic enough, I built a **website** for it - packed with:
 ✅ **Peak web design irony**
 ✅ **Comic Sans** (yeah...)